JeffYaCheng/Predict_rPPG/README.md

     - `CACHED_PATH`: r"./datasets/PreprocessedData"
         - Processed dataset save path, need to be updated
     - `EXP_DATA_NAME`: "CBIC_rPPG"
-        - the name of this run result
+        - The name of this run result
+    - `BACKEND`： HAND / HC
+        - HAND：using hand to predict rPPG
+        - HC：using face to predict rPPG
     - You can modify other paramter depend on your situation
 - Run `python main.py --config_file ./configs/infer_configs/PURE_CBIC_TSCAN.yaml`
 - Preprocessing images will save in the `CACHED_PATH`
-- Signal results will save in the `runs/exp/EXP_DATA_NAME/saved_test_outputs/waveforms`
+- Signal wave picture will save in the `runs/exp/EXP_DATA_NAME/saved_test_outputs/waveforms`
+- Signal wave csv fils will save in the `DATA_PATH`
+-
 # Reference
 - [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox)